 “Do not give up hope.
 Return to your cities.
 Return to your people.
 Join with them in bearing arms.
 Whatever they can find.
 Ferroyna is coming.
 Prepare yourselves for battle.”

 Polib, a widow now in charge of the northern region stood.
 “What about the famine.
 How do we get our citizens to fight if they are barely strong enough to move.”

 “Remind them.”
 Sortsill grasped the edges of the podium and licked his lips.
-“Slavery or more likely death is the only thing that awaits them if they refuse to fight.
+“Slavery, or more likely death, is what awaits if they refuse to fight.
 It is better for us to die fighting for our land than to surrender and give our land to the monsters from Ferronya.

 “Remind them, also, that there is a plan and a hope.
 Times will be dark.
 Darker than now.
 Darker than we’ve ever seen.
 It will take years to restore us, but Tavalask will rise again!”’

 An indistinguishable face in the back row stood and saluted.
 “For Tavalask!”